 October, when Minnesota schoolchildren have a four-day break (reserve early for that weekend).

-From Thanksgiving through Christmas, Bentleyville Tour of Lights in Bayfront Festival Park, free.
+Thanksgiving-New Year's, Bentleyville Tour of Lights in Bayfront Festival Park.

 In summer, it's fun to watch the Wednesday-evening sailboat races.

 Check the city's events calendar to see what's going on when you visit.